-What you can do You can share database profiles in the PowerBuilder development environment by specifying the location of a file containing the profiles you want to share.
-You specify this location in the Database Preferences property sheet in the Database painter.
-Where to store a shared profile file To share database profiles among all PowerBuilder users at your site, store a profile file on a network file server accessible to all users.
-What happens When you share database profiles, PowerBuilder displays shared database profiles from the file you specify as well as those from your registry.
+You can share database profiles in the PowerBuilder development environment by specifying the location of a file containing the profiles you want to share.
+You specify this location in the Database Preferences dialog box in the Database painter.

+Where to store a shared profile file

+To share database profiles among all PowerBuilder users at your site, store a profile file on a network file server accessible to all users.

+When you share database profiles, PowerBuilder displays shared database profiles from the file you specify as well as those from your registry.

 Shared database profiles are read-only.
 You can select a shared profile to connect to a database-but you cannot edit, save, or delete profiles that are shared.
-(You can, however, make changes to a shared profile and save it on your computer, as described in "Making local changes to shared database profiles" on page 138.)
-How to do it To set up shared database profiles in PowerBuilder, you specify the location of the file containing shared profiles in the Database painter's Database Preferences property sheet.
-For instructions, see "Setting up shared database profiles" next.
+(You can, however, make changes to a shared profile and save it on your computer, as described in "Making local changes to shared database profiles" on page 151.)